codescape/jira-scrum-poker/readme.md

 ## Changelog

+### 1.3.15

+* Security-Bug: restrict access to configuration to sysadmin role

 ### 1.3.14

 * configuration of story point field is saved by id and not by name anymore (required reconfiguration)